okzyrox/Repackage/readme.md

   "outputDirectory": "output/", // a folder
   // -- where local packages should be downloaded to

+  "publishedAwaitOperation": true, // true / false
+  // if true, then the Repackage will stall until the package has been confirmed to be published

   "secrets": {
     "secretsEnvKey": "ROBLOX_API_KEY", // a environment variable
     // -- the name of the environment variable with the API KEY